Slope County, North Dakota: Geography

 Slope County lies on the lower west side of North Dakota.
 Its west boundary line abuts the east boundary line of the state of Montana.
-The Little Missouri River enters the county's north boundary line at its midpoint, and flows southwestward through Three V Crossing, and then southward through the county's western portion.
-Cedar Creek drains the southeastern portion of the county, flowing southerly into Bowman County.
+The Little Missouri River enters the county's south boundary line from Bowman County near the Montana border and flows north until it loops very briefly into Golden Valley County.
+Then it flows east to near the midpoint of the north boundary of Slope County and then turns north into Billings County.
+Cedar Creek drains the southeastern portion of the county, flowing south into Bowman County.

-Slope County terrain consists of semi-arid rough hills and gullies interspersed with lower hills, part of which is dedicated to agriculture.
-The terrain slopes to the east and south; its highest area (except for isolated prominences, such as White Butte) is its northwestern corner, at 3,104' (945m) ASL.
-The county has a total area of 1219.504 sqmi, of which 1215.264 sqmi is land and 4.240 sqmi (0.3%) is water.
+The terrain slopes to the east and south; its highest area (except for isolated prominences, such as White Butte) is its northwestern corner, at 3,104 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1219.504 sqmi, of which 1215.264 sqmi is land and 4.240 sqmi (0.35%) is water.
+It is the 25th largest county in North Dakota by total area.